 Generally, employees earn 13, 20, or 26 days of annual leave a year, depending on years of service.
-However, SES members, SL and ST employees, and certain employees in positions deemed by OPM to be equivalent to SES or SL/ST positions accrue 8 hours of annual leave each biweekly pay period, regardless of years of service.
+However, SES members, employees in senior-level and scientific or professional (SL/ST) positions, and certain employees in "SES equivalent" positions earn 8 hours of annual leave each biweekly pay period, regardless of years of service.
 Annual leave accrues incrementally, i.e., 4, 6, or 8 hours every pay period.
-SES members, as well as SL/ST employees and employees in positions designated under 10 U.S.C.
+SES members, as well as SL/ST and positions designated under 10 U.S.C.
 1607(a) as Intelligence Senior Level positions, may carry over up to 90 days of annual leave to the next leave year; most other employees may carry over up to 30 days of annual leave.
-A supervisor may grant advanced annual leave at his or her discretion, consistent with the agency's leave policy.
+Supervisors may grant advance annual leave consistent with the agency's leave policy.
 The amount of annual leave that may be advanced may not exceed the amount of annual leave the employee will accrue in the remainder of the leave year.

-Note: Under certain conditions, an agency may give a newly-appointed employee, or an employee who is reappointed following a break in service of at least 90 calendar days, credit for qualifying non-Federal service or experience in the uniformed service in determining the employee's rate of annual leave accrual.
-The head of the agency, or his or her designee, must determine that the individual's skills and experience are essential to the new position and were acquired through performance in a non-Federal or uniformed service position having duties directly related to the position to which he or she is being appointed and that the use of this authority is necessary to achieve an important agency mission or performance goal.
-The determination must be made prior to the employee's entry on duty.
-[5 U.S.C.
-6303(e) and 5 CFR 630.205]
+Note: Under certain conditions, an agency may give a newly-appointed employee, or an employee who is reappointed following a break in service of at least 90 calendar days, credit for qualifying non-Federal service in determining the employee's rate of annual leave accrual.
+The employing agency must determine that the skills and experience the individual possesses are essential to the new position and were acquired through performance in a non-Federal or uniformed service position having duties directly related to the position to which he or she is being appointed and that the use of this authority is necessary to achieve an important agency mission or performance goal.